jonathan-ikpen/clementinas/content.md

 Including our various investments schemes where we have passive farmers who are also a part of the growing community (clementinasfarm)and our success story 😊😊

-## we offer a wide range of produce
+## we offer a wide range of products

 Alt: Discover Our Harvest
+Alt: Explore Our Fresh Selection

 [desc]
-cta: view all produce
+cta: view all produce / Explore Products

 ## customers favorite